surifirstpin/AcuBI_Technical_Documents/Version.6/Calculated_Column_TD.md

 By enabling the field <b>Calculate On Raw</b> the calculation is applied on all the rows irrespective of grouping and pivot settings, if disabled calculation applied on abstract values only.

-><b>For Instance:</b>  consider the below image, which represents calculated data with and without applying enabling calculate on raw.
+><b>For Instance:</b>  consider the below image, which represents calculated data with and without enabling calculate on raw.

 ```
 bi.add(${pragmatic.casino_summary.max_wins_euro} ,10)